hicsail/ORACLES/README.md

 This repository contains code for the SIEVE/ORACLES TA1 project, whose goal is to create verifiable computations for legally, socially, or commercially relevant scenarios by constructing intermediate representations (IRs) that can be proved in zero-knowledge.

 The code executes computations and outputs them in the zkInterface intermediate representation format.
 This zkInterface output can then be used by a third party to verify that the computation was executed correctly, but without revealing the input data to the third party.
-We assume that the input data has not been modified maliciously.
-Input data integrity is beyond the scope of these proofs.
+We assert that the input data has not been modified maliciously by hashing the input data and matching the hash to a known public hash of the input data.
+We assume that the publicly known hash was computed correctly.
+The correctness of the hash is beyond the scope of these proofs.

 ## Workflow